anshgrover21/AuthenticationUsingJwt/README.md

 ## API's

-All the api's mentioned below are shared in the above repo as a Postman collection, In JSON format.
+All the api's mentioned below are shared in the above repo as a Postman collection in a file name **"Auth_Apis.postman_collection"**, In JSON format.

 1. SignIn for User
 2. SignIn for Admin